Buy Potassium dichromate | Potassium dichromate

 Download COA here

 Potassium dichromate is an inorganic compound with K2Cr2O7 chemical formula is a red-orange colored crystalline solid Which emits toxic chromium vapor when heated.
-It is highly corrosive and commonly used as an oxidizing agent, an allergen and a sensitizer in industry and laboratories.
+It is highly corrosive and commonly used as an oxidizing agent, an allergen, and a sensitizer in industry and laboratories.
 Potassium dichromate is a potassium salt of dichromic acid.
-Generally, this material is used as a wood preservative, pigment production and also in photomechanical process.
+Generally, this material is used as a wood preservative, pigment production, and also in the photomechanical processes.
 The best alternative to potassium dichromate is sodium dichromate.

 |Solubility||insoluble in alcohol, acetone|

 The chemical formula of potassium dichromate is K2Cr2O7 and its molar mass is 294.185 g / mol.
 It is an ionic compound with two negatively charged potassium ions (K) and a negatively charged dichromate ion (Cr2O7) in which two hexagonal chromium atoms (with an oxidation state of 6) are each attached to three oxygen atoms and one oxygen bridge atom.

 Potassium dichromate is produced industrially by the reaction of potassium chloride (KCl) with sodium dichromate (Na2Cr2O7) followed by cooling and evaporative crystallization.

 Dichromate salts are also produced by the reaction of potassium chromate with acids or bases.